Rest of England cricket teams: Non-international England teams

-Teams styled England and commonly referred to as all-England continued to play non-international matches into the 1880s but thereafter they tended to be given names such as The Rest because the England national team was by then well-established and understood to represent the country for the purpose of international cricket.
+Teams styled England, and commonly referred to as England, continued to play non-international matches into the 1880s but, thereafter, they tended to be given names such as The Rest because the England national team was by then well-established and understood to represent the country for the purpose of international cricket.

 The earliest match involving a team styled "The Rest of England" took place at Bradford Park Avenue in June 1883 when the opposition was a composite Nottinghamshire and Yorkshire XI.
 The combined counties won by 6 wickets.

-In the 20th century, Test trial matches were occasionally staged (the last in 1976) and these were called England v The Rest, but it is generally understood that the England of these games was the national side while The Rest formed the "all-England" element.
+In the 20th century, Test trial matches were occasionally staged (the last in 1976) and these were called England v The Rest, but it is generally understood that the England of these games was the national side while The Rest formed the "rest of England" element.